STEllAR-GROUP/hpx/libs/core/lcos_local/docs/index.rst

 See :ref:`modules_lcos_distributed` for distributed LCOs.
 Basic synchronization primitives for use in |hpx| threads can be found in :ref:`modules_synchronization`.
-:ref:`async_combinators` contains useful utility functions for combining futures.
+:ref:`modules_async_combinators` contains useful utility functions for combining futures.

 See the :ref:`API reference <modules_lcos_local_api>` of this module for more